mills5/prime-permadeath-patcher/README.md

 The European, Japanese, and USA v1.2 releases are not currently supported.

+This patcher will work with your randomized, widescreen modded, etc ISO.

 ## How To Use ##

 ### GUI (Windows only) ###